groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/rtf-to-xlsm.md

         - icon: "far fa-file-RTF"
           title: " About RTF File Format"
           content: |
             Introduced and documented by Microsoft, the Rich Text Format (RTF) represents a method of encoding formatted text and graphics for use within applications.
 The format facilitates cross-platform document exchange with other Microsoft Products, thus serving the purpose of interoperability.
 This capability makes it a standard of data transfer between word processing software and, hence, contents can be transferred from one operating system to another without losing document formatting.
-The file format specifications are available by Microsoft for public download and can be referred to from developer's perspective.

           link: "https://docs.fileformat.com/word-processing/rtf/"

     format:
         # format loop
-        - icon: "far fa-file-XLSM"
+        - icon: "far fa-file-excel"
           title: " About XLSM File Format"
           content: |
             Files with XLSM extension is a type of Spreasheet files that support Macros.
 From application point of view, a Macro is set of instructions that are used for automating processes.
 A macro is used to record the steps that are performed repeatedly and facilitates performing the actions by running the macro again.
 Macros are programmed with Microsoft's Visual Basic for Applications (VBA) from within the Excel Workbook using the Visual Basic Editor and can be run/debug directly from there.